First graphene semiconductor could lead to faster computers – DW – 01/04/2024

 It is an incredibly strong material — about 200 times stronger than steel.
 It's so strong you can hold up a football with just one atomic layer of graphene.

-Graphene is also incredibly flexible, making it ideal for use in electrical devices and batteries, or even printed on to glass, plastics, or fabrics.
+Graphene is also incredibly flexible, making it ideal for use in electrical devices and batteries, or even printed o glass, plastics or fabrics.

-But its potential to be used as a faster and more energy efficient semiconductor excites scientists the most.
+But its potential to be used as a faster and more energy efficient semiconductor has excited scientists the most.

 First functional graphene superconductor

-Graphene had major drawbacks which prevented its use in electronics.
-One major problem is known as "band gap problem".
+Graphene has major drawbacks, which has prevented its use in electronics.
+One major issue is known as "band gap problem."

 "Scientists in the field have been trying to realize the exceptional conductivity of graphene in electronic circuits for over a decade," said Haigh.